Skip to content

 Download Leaflet (PDF)

-AO1: (25%) Develop ideas through artist’s research and appropriate responses
+AO1: (25%) Artist INSPIRATION ideas through artist’s research and appropriate responses

-AO2: (25%) Experiment with and select appropriate materials
+AO2: (25%) MEDIA EXPERIMENTATION with, and select, appropriate materials

-AO3: (25%) Record ideas and observations through drawing, painting, photography and video
+AO3: (25%) Considered CREATION ideas and observations through drawing, painting, photography and video

-AO4: (25%) Present a final outcome developed from work carried out for the other AO’s
+AO4: (25%) Informed OUTCOME a final outcome developed from work carried out for the other AO’s

-Related Study Mark: Coursework only supporting written study of 1000-3000 words (for coursework, marks are out of 20% for the 4 AO’s above and the written study)
+AO5: Related Study (Coursework only) A supporting written study of 1000-3000 words (for coursework, marks are out of 20% for the 4 AO’s above and the written study)

 Coursework Portfolio